Purvijain1234/Machine-Learning/README.md

 This repository is my personal **Machine Learning knowledge base** - a growing collection of notebooks, notes, and mini-projects covering everything from **data preprocessing** to **full end-to-end ML pipelines**.
 Each topic includes a Jupyter notebook, a visual explanation (`.png`), and a short `README.md` explaining the concept.

-> 💡 Goal: Build strong ML fundamentals through consistent, hands-on practice — one topic at a time.

 ---

 ## ✅ Learning Progress Tracker

-> Check items off as you complete them - GitHub renders these as clickable checkboxes!

 - [ ] 01.
 Data Preprocessing
 - [ ] 02.
 Supervised Learning